tsvensen/GruntStart/README.md

 3. Run <code>grunt watch</code> from the command line.
 Grunt is now running the watch task and waiting.
 4. Open /css/custom/style.css or /js/custom/scripts.js in your favorite code editor and save the file.
 5. Go back to the command line where watch is running and note the output, the same as running the default task.
 6. Success!
-The default task is ran everytime a watched file is changed.
+The default task is ran every time a watched file is changed.

 ## GruntStart Architecture Decisions and Advanced Usage
-<strong>Grunt</strong>Start utilizes a flat directory structure within /js/ and /css/ to solve pathing issues for media that arise in CSS or Javascript development.
+<strong>Grunt</strong>Start utilizes a flat directory structure within /js/ and /css/ to solve path-ing issues for media that arise in CSS or Javascript development.
 The multiple directories within /css/ and /js/ allow flexibility for a wide range of development approaches.

 The /css/libs/ and /js/libs/ directories have a z.style.concat.js and z.scripts.concat.js.
 These are the files concatenated from /custom/ by <strong>Grunt</strong>Start.
 The 'z' prefix is there to make sure the custom code is included after any plugin or library code.
 Again this provides flexibility and solves a few problems, one of which is ordering what code comes first.